-Required Education in Protecting Human Subjects
+Required Education in Protecting Human Research Participants

 The IRB will be more confident in approving a research application if it has evidence that the researcher possesses that basic understanding of fundamental principles and current regulations.